a20351766/udo.1.4.0/docs/source/network/network.md

 Why are channels so important?
 Channels are useful because they provide a mechanism for private communications and private data between the members of a consortium.
 Channels provide privacy from other channels, and from the network.
-Hyperledger Fabric is powerful in this regard, as it allows organizations to share infrastructure and keep it private at the same time.
+Hyperledger UDO is powerful in this regard, as it allows organizations to share infrastructure and keep it private at the same time.
 There's no contradiction here -- different consortia within the network will have a need for different information and processes to be appropriately shared, and channels